Classical mechanics of relativistic particle with colour: Conclusions

 \section{Conclusions}

 In this paper we consider the formulation of classical dynamics of the relativistic particle in an external Yang-Mills field.
 We have deduced the Wong equations from the Lagrangian of rather general form defined on the tangent bundle over principle fibre bundle.
-Besides, we have shown that this Lagrangian leads to some internal particle dynamics which seems to be unobservable.
+Besides, we have shown that this Lagrangian leads to some internal particle dynamics.
 The only quantities coupling this dynamics with the Wong equations are the mass $M$ and isospin (or colour) module $|\B q|$, the intrinsic characteristics of particle.
 In the present description they are integrals of internal motion.

 The physical treatment of internal dynamics should become better understood within an appropriate quantum-mechanical description.
-It can be constructed on the base of Hamiltonian particle dynamics proposed in Section V. Here we only suggest some features of such a description.
+It can be constructed on the base of Hamiltonian particle dynamics proposed in Section 4.
+Here we only suggest some features of such a description.

 Following the procedure of canonical quantization one replaces dynamical variables $x,p,\C q,\C s$ etc. by operators $\hat x,\hat p, \hat \C q,\hat \C s$, and Poisson brackets by commutators.
-Let us suppose for a simplicity that the matrix $\|\Gamma_{ij}\|$ is not degenerate.
-Then the classical dynamics is determined by the only mass-shell constraint (\ref{5.8}).
-On the quantum level it leads to the wave equation:

-which determines physical states of the system.
-Since the operators $|\hat\B q|^2$, $|\hat\B s|^2$, and $M^2(\hat\C s)$ mutually commute, one can choose the representation in which they are diagonal:

-Here the quantum numbers $l$ and $n$ label states of proper subspaces of the operators $|\hat\B q|^2$ and $|\hat\B s|^2$ respectively, and the quantum analogue of the equality (\ref{3.22}) is taken into account.
-Then eq. (\ref{6.1}) takes the form of the mass-shell equation,

-for the relativistic particle with the isospin or colour $q$ and the rest mass $M_{qn}$.
-If the dynamics is not right-invariant, the quantum number $n$ distinguishes states with different rest masses.
-Thus it is tempting to relate $n$ with a flavour or generation.
+Let us suppose that the classical dynamics is determined by the only mass-shell constraint (\ref{5.8}).
+Its quantum analogue determines physical states of the system.
+Eigenvalues $q$ and $M$ of operators $|\hat\B q|^2=|\hat\B s|^2$ and $M^2(\hat\C s)$ which commute with mass-shell constraint and with one another can be treated as the isospin (or colour) and the rest mass of particle.
+In the case of right-invariant dynamics (as in Kaluza-Klein theory) $M$ is unambiguous function of $q$.
+In the general case, the spectrum of $M^2(\hat\C s)$ can consist of few levels $M_{qn}$ which correspond to the same value of $q$.
+Thus it is tempting to relate the quantum number $n$ with a flavour or generation.
 Of course, this supposition is by no means substantiated and needs a following elaboration.
-In particular, the spin of particle must be taken into account.
-On the other hand, the arbitrariness of Lagrangian (\ref{3.2}) should be reduced within some profounder theory.
-The present reminiscence may outline the way leading to such a theory, or, at least, it may suggest a phenomenological quantum description of relativistic particles with intrinsic degrees of freedom type of isospin, colour, flavour etc.
+It may suggest a phenomenological quantum description of relativistic particles with intrinsic degrees of freedom type of isospin, colour, flavour etc.\\